cloudify-cosmo/cloudify-rest-docs/content/_deployments.md

 `id` | string | A unique identifier for the deployment.
 `inputs` | object | A dictionary containing key value pairs which represents a deployment input and its provided value.
 `outputs` | object | A dictionary containing an outputs definition of a deployment.
-`capabilities` | object | A dictionary containing an capabilities definition of a deployment.
+`capabilities` | object | A dictionary containing an capabilities definition of a deployment. **Supported for Cloudify Manager 4.5.5 and above.**
 `policy_triggers` | object | A dictionary containing policy triggers of a deployment.
 `policy_types` | object | A dictionary containing policies of a deployment.
 `tenant_name` | string | The name of the tenant that owns the deployment.